netpyoung/unity.webp/README.md

 - WebGL's [System.Threading.Tasks](https://docs.microsoft.com/dotnet/api/system.threading.tasks.task?view=net-6.0) async based logic is not stable.
 If you want to use async based logic for WebGL build, try to use [Cysharp/UniTask](https://github.com/Cysharp/UniTask).
   - ref: <https://forum.unity.com/threads/async-await-and-webgl-builds.472994/>
 - For WebGL build, this repo copied [webmproject/libwebp](https://github.com/webmproject/libwebp) directly.
 It will be more cleanable if it can be support prebuilt.
 But It needs more investigate.

-## stop to support .unitypackage

-- This library depends on System.Runtime.CompilerServices.Unsafe.
-But with `package manager` and `.unitypackage` it is hard to maintain both. so I deprecated to support .unitypackage.

 ## LICENCE